 I am desired, Right Worshipful, to install you . . .
-Give me Leave, Sir to sent you in this Chair . . .
-Long may you enjoy your exalted Station . . .
+Give me Leave, Sir to seat you in this Chair .
+Long may you enjoy your exalted Station strive, by Well-doing, to put to Silence the Ignorance of foolish and unenlightened Men.